kevalii/book-o-piracy/DESIGN.md

 `escape` replaces any newlines and replaces it with `<br>`.
 The translation API refuses to return a translation when a request contains newlines (probably to nullify malicious inputs), so we must ecsape the newlines out of a message before sending it off.
 This is not really necessary in `get_docx` but is crucial to `get_text` and translating the main message in `app.py`.

+### `static/editor.js`

+This handles the editor and the dynamic preview features.

+#### Editor Functions
+`updatePreview` gets the text from the textarea (id `translation_text`) containing the user-inputted message and displays it as HTML in the `format-preview` div.
+This function is called in `getActiveText` after the addition of HTML tags to reflect the formatting of the updated text and is also called whenever the document initializes (for displaying formatted translated text in `preview.html`).

+`getActiveText` gets the selected text in the textarea and prepends/appends the appropriate HTMl tags according to the value in `arg`.
+This function is called whenever a button is clicked in `translate.py`.